GSA-TTS/usagov-benefits-eligibility/content/benefits/ssa-retirement-benefits-child-disabled.md

 ---
-title: "Retirement Benefits for Child"
+title: "Retirement Benefits for Child with Disabilities"
-headline: "Retirement Benefits for Child"
+headline: "Retirement Benefits for Child with Disabilities"
 tags:
   - "financial assistance"
 lifeEvents: